-This is not biological; the root cause is structural racism.
-Social determinants directly impact health, and these determinants are influenced by systematic inequalities that have been present for hundreds of years.
+Let’s get one thing out of the way: this is not biological – the root cause is structural racism.
+It is vital to understand the power of social determinants, which directly impact health.
+Furthermore, these determinants are influenced by systematic inequalities that have been present for hundreds of years.

 Unequal Health Outcomes

 Racial and ethnic minorities continue to have earlier illness onsets and more severe diseases than white patients.
-Moreover, studies show that these groups face higher rates of sickness, impairment, and death than others.
+Moreover, studies show that these groups face higher rates of sickness, impairment, and death.
 Black people have the highest rate of coronary heart disease deaths in the U.S. In addition, they have higher rates of cardiovascular risk factors than white patients.

 Associations Between Racism and Health

 Research shows that racism, discrimination, and socioeconomic status are severely associated with health.
-In fact, people of lower socioeconomic status are more prone to being exposed to disease.
+In fact, people of lower SES are more prone to being exposed to disease.
 This is because they are more likely to be employed in settings and use transportation where it is easier to be exposed.

 COVID-19 Exposes Inequalities

-As COVID-19 rages on, concerning trends continue to develop.
-In Michigan, black people make up 15% of the population, yet they accounted for 33% of individuals who tested positive for the coronavirus and 50% of deaths.
-The UK shows that while ethnic groups account for only 13% of the population, they make up 33% of infected individuals.
-Similarly, in states such as Tennessee, black patients with COVID-19 symptoms are less likely to even be tested than white patients.
+As COVID-19 rages on, concerning trends continue developing.
+In Michigan, black people account for 15% of the population, yet they make up 33% of individuals who tested positive for the coronavirus and 50% of deaths.
+The United Kingdom‘s population of ethnic groups account is 13%, yet these individuals represent 33% of infected individuals.
 In Illinois, black patients comprised 37% of confirmed cases and 45% of deaths, while only representing 16% of the population.
+States such as Tennessee have reported black patients with COVID-19 symptoms being less likely than white patients to be tested.
+Additionally, testing centers are frequently located in areas mainly comprised of white communities.

-While we’ve made progress in the fight for equality, the facts are plain and simple: black patients are not receiving healthcare that is up to par with that of white patients.
-These inequalities expose the pressing need for interventions and modified healthcare.
+While we’ve made progress in the fight for equality, the facts are plain and simple: black patients are not receiving healthcare up to par with that of white patients.
+These inequalities expose the pressing need for interventions and modifications.
 Let’s continue to make strides fighting for black lives, because more than ever, action is critical.

 “An institution rooted in slavery cannot be the voice of our people.”Dr. DaShanne Stokes